Psychological safety has become an important concept for environment, health and safety

 (EHS) professionals over the past few years.
 Its salience and timeliness as a conceptual and

 practical tool cannot be understated as the COVID-19 pandemic continues to affect frontline

 workers and operation expansions across the globe.

-This paper serves as a foundation for Campbell Institutes psychological safety research.
+This literature review serves as a foundation for Campbell Institutes psychological safety research.
 It

 begins the conversation by briefly reviewing definitions of psychological safety from different

 perspectives, including Timothy Clark’s process framework, which segments psychological